Jonathan43551/doodlywhoppers/README.md

 11. Ensamble varios clips giratorios y otros llaveros para hacer el aparejo para sujetar, también me gusta usar un anillo de madera tratada de 1 ".

 ## ## ## ##

+Hello my name is Jonathan Foster, I value people over property, I look forward to when we don't waste millions of dollars funding this particular police force.
+END QUALIFIED IMMUNITY, this is my own perspective and understanding after growing up around this law enforcement force and seeing video evidence of their actions on stream.
+I understand that any group of employees working there will prioritize hurting people, they cannot be reformed and made into something that isn't abusive.
+I understand that you and I cannot be free until we are all free.
+I understand that the Seattle Police department employees who work for the city will continue to take money, abuse humans, capture humans and protect capital until their paychecks are gone.

+Black Lives Matter
+1. Defund SPD by 100%
+2. Invest in Black communities
+3. Free ALL protesters
+4. No New Youth Jail
+5. Recall Jenny.D

+take it to the streets, defund the police, no justice no peace

+## ## ## ##